franck-chester/franck-chester.github.io/_posts/2021-10-30-Terraform CDK part 1.md

 Terraform uses the concept of [providers](https://www.terraform.io/docs/language/providers/index.html), , that implement a standard interface over the target infrastructure components API and can then be configured via HCL.

-I got quite adapt at terraforming in my previous role, including creating my own [custom provider in Go](https://www.hashicorp.com/blog/writing-custom-terraform-providers) to workaround a then shortcoming in the [Datadog official provider](https://registry.terraform.io/providers/DataDog/datadog/latest/docs).
+I got quite adept at terraforming in my previous role, including creating my own [custom provider in Go](https://www.hashicorp.com/blog/writing-custom-terraform-providers) to workaround a then shortcoming in the [Datadog official provider](https://registry.terraform.io/providers/DataDog/datadog/latest/docs).

-HCL is great but quickly becomes a pan to work with when your target infrastructure is dynamic.
+HCL is great but quickly becomes a pain to work with when your target infrastructure is dynamic.
 As soon as you need to loop or assert, you find yourself hacking and/or writing hard to read and maintain HCL.
 It is also, a very ugly language to work with.

 # Terraform CDK